 UI law professor Lea Vandervelde will read from her ground-breaking book, “Mrs. Dred Scott: A Life on Slavery’s Frontier” and explain how research into the personal journals, military records, court dockets, and even frontier store ledgers revealed rich details of a slave’s life.

 We’ll dig into the history of slavery in the coastal low country of South Carolina and Georgia when author Mary Helen Stefaniak reads from her novel “The Cailiffs of Baghdad, Georgia” which is based on the story of West African Muslim slave Bilali Mahomet and his descendants.
 Schwalm will reflect on the area’s Civil War history and art historian Barbara Mooney will talk about African American art and American architecture as it relates to slavery.

 We then turn our focus to culture and consider, with ethnomusicologist Dennis Rathnaw, how the art and music that was present in Africa moved with the slaves to the new location and, in some cases, was transformed into something new.
 Clarinetist Maurita Murphy Mead will play Brazilian choros and explain the slave origins of many of these works; and soprano Randye Jones will perform Negro spirituals, setting them in the slave context as well later African American life.

 Production partners are UITV, the Pentacrest Museums, KRUI and Information Technology Services.
 UITV records WorldCanvass for later broadcast over Iowa cable television systems and for distribution on Iowa Public Radio and KRUI-FM at the University of Iowa.
-Live streaming is provided at the International Programs website and all programs are archived on the Public Radio Exchange.
+All programs are archived on the Public Radio Exchange.